Imagen Televisión: Sports

-Imagen held the rights to broadcast two Liga MX soccer clubs, its co-owned Querétaro FC (until 2020) and Jaguares de Chiapas (which would disappear after the 2017 season), though it subleased much of those rights to SKY México as the network was not on air.
+Previously, the network held the rights to broadcast two Liga MX soccer clubs, its co-owned Querétaro FC (until 2020) and Jaguares de Chiapas (which would disappear after the 2017 season), though it subleased much of those rights to SKY México as the network was not on air.
 Both clubs' home matches will generally air on Saturdays at 5pm.
 The first soccer match to air on Imagen was a Querétaro fixture against Club América on October 22.
 For the Clausura 2017 tournament, Imagen carried Club León and C.F.
 Pachuca fixtures as well.

-One regular sports program airs on Imagen, a Sunday night discussion program titled Adrenalina con Javier Alarcón.
+One regular sports program airs on Imagen, a Sunday night discussion program titled Adrenalina.

 In June 2018, Imagen aired a one-hour version of WWE Raw and SmackDown every Saturday afternoon.

-In 2023, the network acquired exclusive broadcasting rights for the 2023 World Baseball Classic and Major League Baseball, replacing TUDN on the latter.

 Children's

 Imagen's children's programming block consists of a mix of classic series (Maya the Honey Bee, Marco and The Swiss Family Robinson: Flone of the Mysterious Island) and newer programs (formerly Pokémon).
 This also formerly included programming from Nickelodeon, thus making Imagen the second station to currently air Nick shows in Mexico aside from Canal 5.